 The Samsung Galaxy S20 Ultra 5G is bigger and heavier than the Galaxy S20+ 5G.

-Samsung is making sure that any product they’re tagging with “Ultra” deserves it.
+Samsung made sure that any product they’re tagging with “Ultra” deserves it.
 The Galaxy S20 Ultra 5G is huge, featuring the biggest display on a Samsung smartphone yet.
 It’s also packing some serious heft, making you wonder how long it would take your hand to feel some strain from holding it.
 As the mid-sized model, the Galaxy S20+ 5G looks and feels large, while being as thin as the smallest S20.

 Aside from size differences, all Samsung Galaxy S20 models look identical in front.
 A tiny punch hole sits at the top center of the touchscreen, shifting from its previous top right location in the previous generation.
 Its bezels are slimmer than ever, almost like the Note 10 Plus, so you’ll get as much screen real estate as you want.
 Flip it over and look at their backs though and you’ll discover a big dissimilarity.

 No longer are the camera arrays in the middle, as they’ve nearly always been on Galaxy smartphones, they’re now in the top left, and are bigger and more prominent than before.
 Moreover, the sensor panel on the Galaxy S20 Ultra is a lot wider than that of the S20+, due to a more impressive telescopic lens.
-In addition, the S20 Ultra might be coming in stainless steel, while the Galaxy S20+ will be cased in sleek aluminum.

 The Samsung Galaxy S20 Ultra 5G has a larger display but smaller pixel density than the Galaxy S20+ 5G.

-With similar resolutions and different display sizes, the pixel densities between Galaxy S20 phones will differ.
+With similar resolutions and different display sizes, the pixel densities between Galaxy S20 phones differ.
 The 6.7″ Galaxy S20+ has a slightly higher 525 ppi compared to the 511 ppi of the 6.92″ Galaxy S20 Ultra.
 Actual sharpness will be pretty tough for the naked eye to discern, but even with the lower FHD+ resolution these are still crisper than most current flagship smartphones.

 The Samsung Galaxy S20 Ultra 5G has more powerful cameras than the Galaxy S20+ 5G.